strayptr/wow/README.md

 but the first goal is to produce something minimally useful for the HackRF community.

-`wow` is cross-platform: It's was designed from the ground up to run pretty much anywhere that runs `mono` or Windows.
+`wow` is cross-platform.
+It was designed from the ground up to run pretty much anywhere that runs `mono` or Windows.
 I'm very interested in getting it working on BSD, but I have no experience with BSD# yet.
 It'd be pretty sweet if anyone could help me figure out this part, but